Amir Sends Congratulations To President Of Chile

-Doha: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent on Monday a cable of congratulations to HE President of the Republic of Chile Gabriel Boric on the anniversary of his country's Independence Day.
+(MENAFN- Gulf Times) HH the Amir Sheikh Tamim bin Hamad Al-Thani sent on Monday a cable of congratulations to HE President of the Republic of Chile Gabriel Boric on the anniversary of his country's Independence Day.
+(QNA)

 Legal Disclaimer: